 Many youth with justice involvement have few, if any, financial resources and may not have family members that they can rely on for food and shelter.
 These young people cannot afford to volunteer, take unpaid internships, or engage in some of the job-search behaviors that are available to more privileged young people.
-Involving youth with justice involvement in paid work, service, or other employment related activity as soon as possible is key to success.
-Examples of successful approaches include wage-subsidized internships, stipends for community service, and transitional jobs, which are time-limited subsidized work experiences that help establish a work history and develop skills to access unsubsidized employment.
-In partnership with the County, ACPD will expand the use of subsidized employment programs and paid internships to help bridge the unemployment gap that many youth face upon release.
-ACPD will prioritize under-resourced areas of the County-particularly, South County.
-Ideally, all youth would have access to these opportunities well before their release.
+Involving youth in paid work, service, or other employment related activity as soon as possible is key to success, especially for youth with justice involvement.
+Examples of successful approaches include wage-subsidized internships, stipends for community service, and transitional jobs, which are time-limited subsidized work experiences that help establish a work history